pascal-fb-martin/echttp/README.md

 - If the current context is still waiting for more content data (see echttp_asynchronous_route()), then the data is to be transfered in, from the remote to the file descriptor provided (open in append mode).
 Once the transfer is complete, the normal application callback is called.

 - If no more content data is expected, then the data is to be transfered out, from the file descriptor provided (open in read mode) to the remote.
-That data will be sent _after_ the content data returned by the callback.
+That data will be sent _after_ the content data returned, or queued, by the callback.

 This function should be called from within an HTTP callback, while processing an HTTP request.
 Size defines how many bytes must be transferred.